FifiTheBulldog/ios-settings-urls/README.md

 [@alombi](https://github.com/alombi) has built a web app to make searching this list easier: https://ios-settings-urls.netlify.app

+There are also two lists that have not yet been added to the Markdown and JSON lists, but contain plenty of URLs and come in handy.
+In particular, many of these URLs include fragments, which mean that opening them scrolls to a specific item on a Settings page.
+These URLs were dumped from system files by @nyuszika7h.
+I have not yet written a reliable method to automatically pull them from the system and include them in the main list, but that will be coming soon.

+- [Large list](/preference-manifest-dump.txt), from /System/Library/PreferenceManifestsInternal
+- [Secondary list](/dyld-shared-cache-dump.txt), dumped from the [dyld_shared_cache](https://iphonedev.wiki/index.php/Dyld_shared_cache) - contains some of the same URLs as the large list, but also some unique ones.

 ## The Settings URL scheme

 The URL scheme to open pages in the iOS Settings app seems to be inconsistent across apps.